TomConlin/Semantic_Exchange_Format/README.md

 to have well established context.
-That is: everything which is not external data comes from and with globaly shared, commonly accepted, referable, predefined, definitions, and usage patterns.
+That is: everything which is not external data comes from and with globally shared, commonly accepted, referable, predefined, definitions, and usage patterns.

 If these predefined patterns are drawn from well established libraries